Laumape named on New Zealand bench for Lions test

-WELLINGTON Ngani Laumape could make his debut off the bench for the All Blacks against the British and Irish Lions in the crucial second test in Wellington on Saturday.
+WELLINGTON (Reuters) - Ngani Laumape could make his debut off the bench for the All Blacks against the British and Irish Lions in the crucial second test in Wellington on Saturday.

 The 24-year-old centre produced a storming performance against the Lions for the Wellington Hurricanes in their 31-31 draw on Tuesday.